googleapis/nodejs-logging-bunyan/README.md

 ### Using as an express middleware

 ***NOTE: this feature is experimental.
 The API may change in a backwards incompatible way until this is deemed stable.
-Please do provide us feedback so that we can better refine this express integration.***
+Please provide us feedback so that we can better refine this express integration.***

 We provide a middleware that can be used in an express application.
 Apart from